peter-ha/qskinny-website/index.md

     grid_items:
       - title: Why QSkinny?
         content: >-
           It's free.
 It's 100% written in C++.
-Use QML if and when you want to.
+Using QML on top is possible (but not used widely yet).
           Connect data easily, no language barrier.
 Flexible layouts.
         actions:
           - label: Learn more